Points / PennDot Points System

 - 1-year suspension for fourth and subsequent suspensions

-This is why it is important for you to hire the services of an experienced and reputable Pittsburgh traffic ticket attorney who is well versed in Pennsylvania traffic law, like those at Sean Logue Law.How Can We Help You?
+This is why it is important for you to hire the services of an experienced and reputable traffic ticket attorney in the Pittsburgh area who is well versed in Pennsylvania traffic law, like those at Sean Logue Law.How Can We Help You?

 Attorney Sean Logue and his associates will closely examine all the charges that have been brought against you and take note of your past driving record.
-They have defended hundreds of clients in cases involving various types of traffic offenses, and protected those clients’ rights and interests.
+They have defended hundreds of clients in cases involving various types of traffic offenses under the PennDOT points system, and protected those clients’ rights and interests.
 There are multiple ways to remove these points from your driving record, and the attorneys at Sean Logue Law would go to any extent and do whatever it takes to protect your driving privileges.
 Their proven track record is a testimony to their skill and expertise in traffic law.

-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Traffic Lawyer from Logue Law, contact us online, or call 1-844-PITT-DUI or 412-389-0805.
+To get in touch and schedule a free initial consultation with an experienced Traffic Lawyer at the Pittsburgh firm of Logue Law, contact us online, or call 1-844-PITT-DUI or 412-389-0805.